QuentinSoubeyran/pheres/README.md

 ExampleJSONable.Decoder.loads(jstring)
 ```

-JSONable classes is that they are fully *typed*.
+Jsonable classes are fully *typed*.
 Type errors will be detected early on during JSON decoding, and their exact location in the file or string reported.

-JSONable classes are fully compatible with [dataclasses](https://docs.python.org/3/library/dataclasses.html) and can be nested.
+Jsonable classes are fully compatible with [dataclasses](https://docs.python.org/3/library/dataclasses.html) and can be nested.
 This provides a powerfull API to define structured data as python classes whose methods use/handle the data. *Pheres* will provide seamless loading and dumping to JSON.
 The obvious example are configuration files.

+It is also possible to create classes that serialize to (deserialize from) simple JSON values or arrays.

 ### Serializing

-JSONable classes automatically gain a `to_json()` method, that return a python object suitable for `json.dump()`. `pheres.JSONableEncoder` can encode JSONable classes to string when used in `json.dumps(..., cls=pheres.JSONableEncoder)` and `pheres.dumps()` defaults to that encoder.
+Jsonable classes automatically gain a `to_json()` method, that return a python object suitable for `json.dump()`. `pheres.JSONableEncoder` can encode Jsonable classes to a string when used in `json.dumps(..., cls=pheres.JSONableEncoder)`, and `pheres.dumps()` defaults to that encoder.

 ### Deserialization

-All JSONable class can be deserialized from JSON object, string or files using the `from_josn()` method of any JSONable class.
+All Jsonable class can be deserialized from JSON object, string or files using the `from_josn()` method of any Jsonable class.
 Deserialization is __typed__: values are type-checked against the type hint used in the definition, and errors are reported.

-Additionally, *Pheres* provides a `jsonable_hook` to pass to `json.load()` (or `pheres.load` directly) that detects any JSONable class serialization in the JSON and replace them by a proper instance.
-The drawbacks is that JSONable classes cannot have serialization that could correspond to more than a class, but *Pheres* provides mechanism to resolve such conflicts.
+Additionally, *Pheres* provides a `jsonable_hook` to pass to `json.load()` (or `pheres.load` directly) that detects any Jsonable class serialization in the JSON and replace them by a proper instance.
+The drawbacks is that Jsonable classes cannot have serialization that could correspond to more than a single class, but *Pheres* provides a mechanism to resolve such conflicts.

 ## Typing for JSON